course-registration-banner.jpg

 In your final year and planning to graduate?

-If you are planning to graduate in the Spring of 2025, you will need to pay close attention to your Academic Requirement Report to ensure that all your categories have been completely filled.
+If you plan to graduate in Spring 2026, check your Academic Requirements Report to ensure all categories are complete.
 Once a category has been completed, it will close up on your report.
 We recommend viewing your ARR as a PDF to confirm that all categories are being filled correctly.

 graduating-arr.png